Are you pregnant and experiencing back pain?

 - A deep ache in the buttocks.

-- Pain that extends through the thighs.
+- Pain that extends through the thighs and legs.

 Does Back Pain Feel Different from Back Labor?

 It can be challenging to differentiate between pregnancy-related back pain and labor pains you feel in your back.
 However, there are a few ways to distinguish the two.

 1. Back Pain is Constant